amirweiss15/academic-kickstart/content/project/ExtendedSeDJoCo/index.md

 The extended “Sequentially Drilled” Joint Congruence (SeDJoCo) transformation is a special joint matrix transformation, reminiscent of (but different from) classical joint diagonalization.
 Interestingly, it turns out that the Maximum Likelihood (ML) solution for the Independent Vector Analysis (IVA) problem with a Gaussian model takes the form of an extended SeDJoCo problem.

-This package contains five files: a (readme) detailed instruction file, two functions for an iterative solution of the extended SeDJoCo problem—iterative relaxations and Newton's method—and two scripts which demonstrate their operation.
+This package contains five files: a (readme) detailed instruction file, two functions for an iterative solution of extended SeDJoCo—iterative relaxations and Newton's method—and two scripts which demonstrate their operation.
 The first script solves a generic problem, while the second demonstrates how it is used for the computation of the ML solution of a Gaussian IVA problem.
-For details, see [1].
+For more details, see [1].

 To download the Matlab package, {{% staticref "files/MATLAB_Extended_SeDJoCo.zip" "newtab" %}}click here{{% /staticref %}}.